zonination/emperors/README.md

 ## Data Notes

+Note: Information that is completely missing from historical sources is **left blank**.

 ### Year Issues

 Since these sources are from ancient texts, there are a certain number of unknown dates.
 Below are some notes on how `birth`, `death`, `reign.start`, and `reign.end`. were calculated: